 The NetWitness Platform provides seamless integration allowing Endpoint metadata to be included into the NetWitness work flow.
 This lets analyst to investigate an incident and respond using packet, log, and endpoint metadata.
 The endpoint metadata provides further indicators and context related to a host, user, process, or file.
 It also provides tracking data that provide data of what has transpired with a host, user, process, or file.

 Built-in NetWitness Endpoint Lookup

-With the RSA NetWitness Endpoint user interface (UI) installed on the same machine where the analyst is using a browser to access NetWitness Suite, the built-in NetWitness Endpoint Lookup from NetWitness Suite Investigation and NetWitness Suite Respond provides right-click access to the NetWitness Endpoint console server for the following meta keys: IP address (ip-src, ip-dst, ipv6-src, ipv6-dst, orig_ip), host (alias-host, domain.dst), client, and file-hash.
+With the RSA NetWitness Endpoint user interface (UI) installed on the same machine where the analyst is using a browser to access NetWitness Platform, the built-in NetWitness Endpoint Lookup from NetWitness Platform Investigation and NetWitness Platform Respond provides right-click access to the NetWitness Endpoint console server for the following meta keys: IP address (ip-src, ip-dst, ipv6-src, ipv6-dst, orig_ip), host (alias-host, domain.dst), client, and file-hash.
 These are described in the "Launch an External Lookup of a Meta Key" topic in Investigation and Malware Analysis User Guide and the "View Alerts" topic in NetWitness Respond User Guide.

 NetWitness Endpoint Alerts and Indicators of Compromise